-- The density of different types of gambling premises in certain locations - How any risks identified will be mitigated - What monitoring arrangements will be put in place where risks are identified - 9.11 This Licensing Authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives can.
+- The density of different types of gambling premises in certain locations - How any risks identified will be mitigated for example the provision SIA doorstaff in areas identified as having high levels of crime and disorder, or assessing staffing levels when a local college closes.
+These controls should reflect the level of risk within your particular area, which will be determined by local circumstances - What monitoring arrangements will be put in place where risks are identified - 9.11 This Licensing Authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives can.
 As per the Gambling Commission's Guidance for Licensing Authorities, this Authority will pay particular attention to the protection of children and vulnerable persons from being harmed or exploited by gambling, as well as issues of crime and disorder.
 Should any specific policy be decided upon regarding areas where gambling premises should not be located, this Statement will be updated.
 It should be noted that any such policy does not preclude any application being made and each application will be decided on its merits, with the onus being upon the applicant to show how potential concerns can be overcome. - 9.12 This Licensing Authority will seek to avoid any duplication with other statutory/regulatory systems including planning, where possible, This Authority will not consider whether a licence application is likely to be awarded planning permission or building regulations approval in its consideration of it. - 9.13 Planning: The Gambling Commission Guidance to Licensing Authorities states: In determining applications the Licensing Authority has a duty to take into consideration all relevant matters and not to take into consideration any irrelevant matters, i.e. those not related to gambling and the licensing objectives.
 One example of an irrelevant matter would be the likelihood of the applicant obtaining planning permission or building regulations approval for their proposal...